nviennot/reversing-mono4k/writeup/part9/README.md

 as low as `0.1s`.
 Drawing a full frame takes a minimum of `0.6s`, and for the XP2 validation matrix, for the layers with a lot of details, it takes `2.5s` due to the way the files are encoded.
-To be able to do `0.1s` increment on the expoure, we would need to turn off the UV light, redraw the image on the LCD, turn on the UV light, etc. For 6 tiles, that's an additional `12.5s` per printed layer to redraw all the tiles.
+To be able to do `0.1s` increment on the exposure, we would need to turn off the UV light, redraw the image on the LCD, turn on the UV light, etc. For 6 tiles, that's an additional `12.5s` per printed layer to redraw all the tiles.
 For 20 layers XP2, that's roughly 5mins (okay, okay, not a huge deal).
 But for